geeofree/geeofree/src/notes/computer-systems/3-DigitalLogicStructures.md

 ## Logic Gates

-Logical operators built from transistors.
+Logical operators built from transistors; digital logic circuits.

+The ff. are schematic symbols of digital logical operators:

 ![Logic Gates](/images/figures/computer-systems/logic-gates.png)

-> TODO: Provide sample schematics for different boolean logic gates using
-> CMOS circuits.

 ## Combinational Logic Circuits

-A *combinational* (sometimes called *combinatorial*) logic circuit is a type of [digital logic](https://en.wikipedia.org/wiki/Digital_logic) whose operations are [pure](https://en.wikipedia.org/wiki/Pure_function) ie. it doesn't have state or use memory and only generates outputs.
+A *combinational* (or *combinatorial*) logic circuit is a type of [digital logic](https://en.wikipedia.org/wiki/Digital_logic) whose operations are [pure](https://en.wikipedia.org/wiki/Pure_function) ie. it doesn't have state or use memory and only generates outputs based from its inputs.

 ### Decoder